“Just this one time.”

 However, resist the urge to put baby to bed anywhere but their crib or bassinet, says David Roth, Oakland County Health Division’s public health nursing supervisor with Community Nursing.
 Roth, who also works as the safe sleep coordinator and the fetal and infant mortality review coordinator, says the decision to forgo safe sleep rules can be deadly.

-“Ninety-nine percent of these deaths are preventable,” Roth says of sudden unexpected death syndrome or SUID.
+“Ninety-nine percent of these deaths are preventable,” Roth says.

 Whether it’s naptime or bedtime, safe sleep practices should be in place.
 Here are some safe sleep rules to follow.